-If you have a busy household or kids, consider fully-featured 4-door and 5-door options with easy-to-access external drawers.
+If you have a busy household or kids, consider options with extra doors that give you easy-to-access external drawers, like this 4-door refrigerator model from Whirlpool brand.
 Snacks are stored where you can reach them without opening the main doors.

 French door fridges are a higher-end choice because they usually have the most features.
 Whirlpool® French Door Refrigerators often offer:

 - Water dispensers, single and double ice makers and dual cooling.

 - Specialized storage like customizable drawers, slide-in shelves for taller items and organized freezer storage.

 - Ample space for wider items like platters and pizza boxes.

 - Comparable door swing to a side-by-side of the same width.

 Side-by-side refrigerators position the freezer on the left and the refrigerator on the right.
 With easy access to both sides and a selection of the same features available on French door refrigerators, characteristics of this classic include:

 - Performance features like humidity-controlled crispers to create ideal fruit and vegetable environments.

 - Specialized storage like can caddies to organize soda.